AI4Health-DAISY-LIG/AI-configs/doc/biolink_model_documentation.md

 ## The Biolink Model

-Biolink Model can be used to formalize the relationships between data structures in translational science.
+Biolink Model is a high-level data model for representing biological and biomedical knowledge.
+It can be used to formalize the relationships between data structures in translational science.
 It incorporates object-oriented classification and graph-oriented features.
 The core of the model is a set of hierarchical, interconnected classes (or categories) and relationships between them (or predicates).

-The model consists of nodes(entities) and edges(associations); entities that are arranged in a hierarchy and represents entities found in biological and biomedical knowledge (genes, proteins,phenotopic feature..).
+The model consists of nodes(entities), edges(associations), predicates and properties; entities that are arranged in a hierarchy and represents entities found in biological and biomedical knowledge (genes, proteins,phenotopic feature..).
 Each entity has its specific parameters: its own stable URI, mappings to other ontologies and a list of valid ID prefixes.

-Exemple of an entity representation :  ....

 The edges are association types.
+They represent assertions or statements.
 There is a hierarchy of associations and the root of all associations is the "Association" class. (example: GeneToDiseaseAssociation).
 The association connects a "subject" node and an "object" node via a "relation" prperty.
 Every association can have properties and some of them can have additional properties that are unique.
 The nature of the association depends upon the value that is in the relation property.

+Predicates are high-level relationships.
+They are used as predicate in a statement.
+Many predicates can be used with multiple kinds of associations.

 The entirety of the model is defined in the yaml (considered as the source of truth) and then by using a biolinkML: a package or meta modeling framework to create a documentation , python data classes, json schema, RDF/OWL..